CameronInLondon/CameronInLondon.github.io/_posts/2022-06-05-PDF-acroform-pipeline-to-db.md

 - PDF Studio (Mac, Windows & Linux) ...
 - Nitro PDF Pro (Windows only) ...
 - Adobe Acrobat DC (Mac & Windows)
+- Adobe Indesign (Mac & Windows)
 - and many more

 For this demo I will be using MS Word and Acrobat Pro to make a simple form with three fields.
+I have not tested this script on Acroforms made with other software.
 By adding the field names with lines next to them in Word and saving to a PDF you have already done half the job.
 Opening the PDF in Acrobat and click the Prepare Form button.
 This gives you the option to automate the form field production in Acrobat, while this automation is far from perfect it does the job for basic forms.
-Should you want to use dropdowns fields then they will have to be added by hand.
+Should you want to use dropdown fields then they will have to be added by hand in Acrobat.
 The field names are important as we will need them later.

 ## Importing libraries